lf-edge/eve/docs/LOGGING.md

 All logs collected from various containers/services/kernel in the system will reach newlogd deamon.
 Newlogd formats the log entries and writes into temporary log files(with temporary file name suffix, e.g. 12345678) on disk in /persist/newlog/collect directory.
 The logs from device host side will be saved to file with name prefix with 'dev.log.' (filename dev.log.12345678) and logs from application/guest side will be saved to files with name prefix with 'app.APP-UUID.log.' (file app.APP-UUID.log.12345678) where APP-UUID is the application UUID assigned to guest application.
 The temporary file is kept on the disk until either the file size has exceeded 400 KBytes or the elasped time on the file has been opened for longer than 5 minutes.

 When the above log file is closed either due to size or time limit has reached, it will be moved and compressed with gzip protocol into either 'devUpload' or 'appUpload' directory.
 The size of the gzip file is limited to 50 KBytes due to the northbound queueing configuration.
 If the compressed file is larger than the limit, it will be split and compressed into two separate gzip files.
-The gzip filename is encoded with current timestamp in Unix seconds, such as 'dev.log.1600831551.gz' for device log, and with timestamp and application UUID such as 'app.62195aa9-7db4-4ac0-86d3-d8abe0ff0ea9.log.1599186248.gz' for application logs.
+The gzip filename is encoded with current timestamp in Unix milliseconds, such as 'dev.log.1600831551491.gz' for device log, and with timestamp and application UUID such as 'app.62195aa9-7db4-4ac0-86d3-d8abe0ff0ea9.log.1599186248917.gz' for application logs.
 The metadata such as device-UUID, the image partition, and image version or app Name for application are encoded as part of the gzip metadata header along with the gzip file.

 Upon the device restart, any unfinished temporary log files of previous life left in /persist/newlog/collect directory will be first moved and compressed by newlogd deamon into their upload gzip directories before any current log events are written onto the disk.